ValleyCamp/AllStarHelper/README.md

 * 900 -> "To list available weather stations press *920.
 To list available river gauging stations press *960"
 * 920 -> "Available weather stations are: ..."
 [Read list from configuration file]
 * 960 -> "Available river gauging stations are: ..."
 [Read list from configuration file]

-## TODO:
-* Write script to export our config file into AllStar link rpt.conf syntax for easy copy-paste